-If you find factual errors, inconsistencies, or other problems with the information in this article, please do not comment but instead “Private Message” me so that I can see them faster and make the appropriate corrections.
+If you find factual errors, inconsistencies, or other problems with the information in this article, please do not comment but instead email me ([email protected]) so that I can make the appropriate corrections.
+I often miss comments on this article.
 I am just one person and might make mistakes.

-If you would like to make an addition that you feel would be helpful to other readers and chicken keepers, by all means comment below and/or Private Message me so that I can add the information in to benefit all!
+If you would like to make a scientifically sound addition that you feel would be helpful to other readers and chicken keepers, feel free to email me.

-Dedicated to Trousers, our sweet and wonderful cochin Rooster.
+Dedicated to Trousers, my sweet and wonderful cochin Rooster.
+He was a very special guy.
 RIP, Trousers.
-May your short life lead to the education of many.
+He was my first (and, with any hope, last) Marek's victim.
+May your life lead to the education of many.